IMvision12/keras-vision-models/README.md

 ## 📜 License

-This project is based on [timm](https://github.com/huggingface/pytorch-image-models#licenses), so please review its license for details.
+This project **uses** [timm](https://github.com/huggingface/pytorch-image-models#licenses), [transformers](https://github.com/huggingface/transformers#license).
+These libraries were only used for transferring weights from PyTorch to Keras.

-- 🔖 kvmm Code : The code in this repository is available under the Apache 2.0 license.
+- 🔖 **kvmm Code**: The code in this repository is available under the **Apache 2.0 license**.

 ## 🌟 Credits

 - The [Keras](https://github.com/keras-team/keras) team for their powerful and user-friendly deep learning framework
+- The [Transformers](https://github.com/huggingface/transformers) library for its robust tools for loading and adapting pretrained models
 - The [pytorch-image-models (timm)](https://github.com/huggingface/pytorch-image-models) project for pioneering many computer vision model implementations
 - All contributors to the original papers and architectures implemented in this library